udo-munk/Arduino8080/README.md

 "much" memory we now can run some more interesting 8080 programs, like Li-Chen Wang's famous TINY BASIC.

+Now with knowing this, we even can move more stuff into flash and free up some more RAM.
+For example the parity table, not every instruction computes parity, so that will reduce our performance less than another 10%, depends on the instructions a program uses.
+Acceptable and now we can increase RAM to 1 KB.
+Another large array we could move is the op-code jump table, but that will reduce our speed for every single op-code fetch, for now we leave this as is.

 Udo Munk, May 2024